doncicuto/kutu/README.md

 Your YAML configuration can be stored in $HOME/.kutu.yaml or you can pass the file path using -c / --config:

 `kutu check --config /tmp/kutu.yaml`

+## Bugs, improvements

+Please, if you've found Kutu useful open an issue and tell us what you need.

 ## Screenshots